Generating a book cover with docker

 About the author

-I'm the author of API Foundations in Go and my latest book, 12 Factor Apps with Docker and Go.
+I'm the author of API Foundations in Go and 12 Factor Apps with Docker and Go.
 You should read both books if you want to learn more about Docker and Go.
-I write about technology, Docker, Go, Node, PHP and databases most of the time.
-I am always interested in implementing best practices in whatever I do.
-You can reach out to me on Twitter.
+I'm currently writing The SaaS Handbook which more broadly deals with the subject of setting up a SaaS or product business.

 Want to stay up to date with new posts?